codeceptjs/CodeceptJS/docs/typescript.md

 ## Types for custom helper or page object

-If you want to gets types for your [custom helper](https://codecept.io/helpers/#configuration), you can add their automatically with CodeceptJS command `npx codeceptjs def`.
+If you want to get types for your [custom helper](https://codecept.io/helpers/#configuration), you can add their automatically with CodeceptJS command `npx codeceptjs def`.

 For example, if you add the new step `printMessage` for your custom helper like this:
 ```js